Glossary of cap terms in the 18th C context.

 Headpiece (or headband): the piece(es) of the cap attached to the front of the caul, of various shapes.
 Sometimes shaped to create lappets.

 Lappet: Long rabbit-eared shaped cap piece.
-The lappets can be created by extentions of the headpiece, or of the ruffle.
+The lappets can be created by extensions of the headpiece, or of the ruffle.
 Made of cloth or lace.
-The lappets are sometimes worn tied or pinned on top of the head.
+Usually joined under the chin with a tape or ribbon bow, but sometimes worn tied or pinned on top of the head.
+Caps with this piece are called lappets caps.

 Linen: the most common cloth, available in many weights and colors, made from flax.
 For caps, nearly always white.